EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 ## Overview

 The EIDF provides two complementary services: **Archive** and **Analytics-Ready Data** (ARD).
-The ARD hosted by the EIDF are publicly available to EIDF data service cloud users.
-ARD are indexed and searchable on the EIDF Metadata Catalogue.
+The ARD hosted by the EIDF are available to EIDF Data Science cCoud users.
+ARD are indexed and searchable on the EIDF Data Catalogue.

 In the following, a dataset is a collection of data resources (or files), together with a description and other information (what is known as metadata).